elmexdechileen/batch-processor/README.md

 - **Error Handling and Logging**: Improve error handling and logging mechanisms within the Airflow DAGs to better capture and diagnose issues during data processing.
 - **Scalability**: Optimize the data pipeline to handle larger volumes of data and improve performance.
 - **Monitoring and Alerts**: Set up monitoring and alerting to notify the team of any issues or anomalies in the data pipeline.
-- **Data Lineage**: Implement data lineage tracking to provide visibility into the flow of data through the pipeline and transformations.
+- **Data Lineage**: I did not spend time on implementing the `dbt docs` routine to automatically generate an interactive document in html.
+A next step could be to implement this and host it on a webserver.
 - **Advanced data insights**: Think of more advanced transformations and generate better insights.